Evolution of human intelligence: Transformative cultural intelligence hypothesis

 A study in 2018 proposed an altered variant of the original version of the hypothesis called the 'transformative cultural intelligence hypothesis'.
 The research involved investigating four year old's problem solving skills in different social contexts.
 The children were asked to extract a floating object from a tube using water.
-Nearly were all unsuccessful without cues, however most children succeeded after being shown a pedagogical solution suggesting video.
+Nearly all were unsuccessful without cues, however most children succeeded after being shown a pedagogical solution suggesting video.
 When the same video was shown in a non pedagogical manner however, the children's success in the task did not improve.
 Crucially, this meant that the children's physical cognition and problem solving ability was therefore affected by how the task was socially presented to them.
 Researchers thus formulated the transformative cultural intelligence hypothesis, which stresses that our physical cognition is developed and affected by the social environment around us.
-This challenges the traditional cultural intelligence hypothesis which states that it is humans social cognition and not physical cognition which is superior to our nearest primate relatives; here we uniquely see physical cognition in humans affected by external social factors.
+This challenges the traditional cultural intelligence hypothesis which states that it is human's social cognition and not physical cognition which is superior to our nearest primate relatives; showing unique physical cognition in humans affected by external social factors.
 This phenomenon has not been seen in other species.